 Pursuant to the terms of the collective bargaining agreement with the IBT, the Company's subsidiaries began making contributions to the Funds (defined below) for the month beginning June 1, 2011 at the rate of 25% of the contribution rate in effect on July 1, 2009.
 Certain of our subsidiaries are parties to the Amended and Restated Contribution Deferral Agreement (the "A&R CDA") with certain multiemployer pension funds named therein (collectively, the "Funds") pursuant to which we are permitted to continue to defer pension payments and deferred interest owed to such Funds as of July 22, 2011 (each, "Deferred Pension Payments" and "Deferred Interest").
-The A&R CDA was last amended in January 2018 (herein referred to as the "Amended Second A&R CDA as well as annual scheduled amortization equal to 2.0% of the amount outstanding as of November 30 of each applicable year.
-The Amended Second A&R CDA further provides for first lien on certain security first priority real estate collateral and a maturity date of December 31, 2022 on the Deferred Pension Payments and Deferred Pension.
+The A&R CDA was last amended in January 2018 (herein referred to as the "Amended Second A&R CDA").
+The Deferred Pension Payments and Deferred Interest bear interest at a floating rate as set forth in the Amended Second A&R CDA swell as annual scheduled amortization equal to 2.0% of the amount outstanding as of November 30 of each applicable year.
+The Amended Second A&R CDA further provides for first lien on certain security first priority real estate collateral and a maturity date of December 31, 2022 on the Deferred Pension Payments and Deferred Interest obligations.